FL Studio: Plug-ins

+Image-Line previously sold some of its FL Studio plugins in VST and AU formats for use in other digital audio workstations, but discontinued sale of them in 2021.

 Reception

 FL Studio has been praised for its simplicity, power, and ease of use.
-In particular, its piano roll feature has been held in high regard for how easy it is for novice music producers to begin drawing notes and creating melodies.
 Jamie Lendino of PCMag wrote that "While [FL Studio is] still clearly geared for electronic music production 'in the box,' as opposed to recording live musicians playing acoustic instruments, you can record or create just about any kind of audio project with it."

-Criticisms include a difficult audio recording system.
+Criticisms include an unconventional audio recording system.